Skip to Content

 Like the Mt Bartle Frere hike, the Kahlpahlim Rock hike is my favorite hikes near Cairns.
 You'll get to experience changing terrain as well as one of the greatest views of Cairns and the Atherton Tablelands you can find.

-• Circuit Distance: 18 km return loop.
+- Circuit Distance: 18 km return loop.
 This took just over 4 hours to complete at a moderate pace.

-• Hike Elevation: 860 m elevation gain (1280 m AMLS at the ridge summit)
+- Hike Elevation: 860 m elevation gain (1280 m AMLS at the ridge summit)

-• Hike Difficulty: This track is commonly rated as hard.
+- Hike Difficulty: This track is commonly rated as hard.
 However, if you have a decent level of fitness, you won't have any trouble completing the hike up to Kahlpahlim Rock.
 It's not any harder than the Walsh's Pyramid Hike.

 The track is well-marked by orange arrows and ribbons on trees.
 Since it's a little out of the way, you'll also probably have the whole track to yourself.

-RELATED: Devils Thumb Hike (Manjal Jimalji)
+Related: Devils Thumb Hike (Manjal Jimalji)

-What to Expect on the Kahlpahlim Rock Trail
+My Experience Hiking the Kahlpahlim Rock Trail

 The Kahlpahlim Rock Trail is a longer, wider shoot for the ridge that begins at the very end of Davies Creek Road.
 The track starts through tropical flora and climbs steeply on an old pine-dotted logging trail, over a rocky outcrop and ends with an ascent through thick, wet tropical rainforest.